LocalBolt

 Can I self-host LocalBolt?

 Yes.
-LocalBolt is fully open source.
-Clone the repo from GitHub, run the start script, and you have your own private instance with its own signaling server.
-Works offline on your LAN with no internet required.
+Clone the repo, run the start script, and you have your own private instance with its own signaling server for LAN use.